-Subject to the discussion of backup withholding below, if you are, with respect to the United States, a foreign corporation or nonresident alien individual (a "Non-U.S. Holder"), the interest income, other ordinary income and gains that you derive in respect of the Bonds generally will be exempt from U.S. federal income taxes, including withholding tax.
+Subject to the discussion of backup withholding below, if you are, with respect to the United States, a beneficial owner of Bonds that is not a U.S. Holder (a "Non-U.S. Holder"), the interest income, other ordinary income and gains that you derive in respect of the Bonds generally will be exempt from U.S. federal income taxes, including withholding tax.
 However, to receive this exemption you may be required to satisfy certain certification requirements (described below under "Backup Withholding and Information Reporting") of the IRS to establish that you are a Non-U.S. Holder.